 • IACCM certified commercial contract management

-• Contract preparation
+• Contract preparation and drafting

 • Developing effective scopes of work